Download for FAQ’s on MMDA in Sinhala

 - In 2005 – MWRAF initiated the Independent Committee for Muslim Personal Law Reforms (ICMPLR).
 The ICMPLR, following a widespread consultative process with many actors, prepared a comprehensive report on law reforms, which contributed as the initial documentation and precursor to the 2009 cabinet appointed committee;

 - In 2009 – An 18 member ‘Committee Appointed to Suggest Amendments to the Muslim Family Law’ was set up by then Minister of Justice Milinda Moragoda.
 The committee is headed by former Supreme Court Judge and Presidential Counsel Justice Saleem Marsoof.
-The committee is yet to submit its recommendations for reforms of the MMDA to the Minister of Justice.

 8. Why was the 2009 reform committee appointed ?